 PPACG has coordinated plans to protect the quality of our air and water since the early 1970s.
 We work with numerous stakeholders throughout the region, including local governments, nonprofit organizations, military installations, and special districts.

-PPACG is the lead air-quality planning agency for the Pikes Peak region, including most of El Paso County and a portion of Teller County, primarily within Woodland Park.
+PPACG is the lead air-quality planning agency for the Colorado Springs metropolitan area which includes most of El Paso County and a portion of Teller County, primarily within Woodland Park.
 We’re charged with ensuring the region remains in compliance with Environmental Protection Agency standards, developing plans to improve air quality, and reviewing any legal or regulatory changes to evaluate potential impacts to the region.

-We ensure compliance with the EPA’s National Ambient Air Quality Standards for six principal pollutants:
+We ensure compliance with the EPA’s National Ambient Air Quality Standards for six criteria pollutants:

 - Carbon Monoxide